Nathan-cardoso/Nathan-cardoso/README.md

 ## About me

 <p style="text-align: center;">
   Hi!
-My name is Nathan Cardoso,and I'm an Information Technology student at <a href="https://ufersa.edu.br">UFERSA</a>.
+My name is Nathan Cardoso, and I'm an Information Technology student at <a href="https://ufersa.edu.br">UFERSA</a>.
 I am fascinated by cybersecurity and programming. <br>
 </p>

 ## Interests